-- (a) Scheduling by Mediator.
-Promptly after being selected for a case, the mediator shall arrange for is responsible for arranging the pre-mediation conference under ADR and, after consulting with all parties, shall fixing the date and place of the mediation within the deadlines set by paragraph (b) below, or the order referring the case to mediation.
-Counsel shall must promptly respond promptly to and cooperate fully with the mediator with respect to scheduling the pre-session phone conference and the mediation session. - (b) Deadline for Conducting Mediation.
-Unless otherwise ordered, the mediation shall-must be held within 60 days after entry of the case management order or the order of referral, whichever is appropriate.
+(a) Scheduling by Mediator.
+Promptly after being selected for a case, the mediator is responsible for arranging the pre-mediation conference under ADR L.R.
+4-6 and, after consulting with all parties, fixing the date and place of the mediation within the deadlines set by paragraph (b) below, or the order referring the case to mediation.
+Counsel must promptly respond to and cooperate fully with the mediator with respect to scheduling the pre-session phone conference and the mediation session.

+(b) Deadline for Conducting Mediation.
+Unless otherwise ordered, the mediation must be held within 60 days after entry of the case management order or the order of referral, whichever is appropriate.

 4-5.
-Request Tto Extend the Deadline.
+Request to Extend the Deadline.

 (a) Motion Required.
-Requests for extension of the deadline for conducting a mediation shall-must be made to the ADR Magistrate Judge, with a copy to the other parties, the mediator (if selected), and the ADR Unit Clerk's Office.
+Requests for extension of the deadline for conducting a mediation must be e-filed to the ADR Magistrate Judge, with a paper copy to the the mediator (if selected).

-Formatted: Font: 14 pt

-Formatted: Font color: Red, Strikethrough Formatted: Font color: Red, Strikethrough

-- (b) Content of Motion.
-Such motion shall: - (1) Detail the considerations that support the request; - (2) Lindicate whether the other parties concur in or object to the request; and - (3) Be accompanied by a proposed order setting forth a new deadline by which the mediation shall-must be held.
+(b) Content of Motion.
+Such motion shall:

+(1) detail the considerations that support the request;

+(2) indicate whether the other parties concur in or object to the request; and

+(3) be accompanied by a proposed order, emailed to the proposed order e-mail, setting forth a new deadline by which the mediation must be held.

 4-6.
-Contact Wwith Tthe Mediator Bbefore Tthe Session
+Contact with the Mediator before the Session.